marxin/texi2rst-generated/sphinx/gccint/target-macros/stack-layout-and-calling-conventions/function-entry-and-exit.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: function entry and exit, prologue, epilogue

 .. _function-entry:

-.. index:: function entry and exit

-.. index:: prologue

-.. index:: epilogue

 Function Entry and Exit
 ^^^^^^^^^^^^^^^^^^^^^^^